Energy bill smoothing

 AGL bill smoothing

 AGL encourages customers to pay by direct debit, unless another payment method is approved first.
-AGL allows ‘payment holidays’, where customers can take a break from their bills, with the amount due smoothed over the remaining period of the 12-month term.
-Customers can take a month long payment holiday or four weekly breaks over the year.
+AGL also allows a one month payment holiday, where customers can take a break from their bills, with the amount due smoothed over the remaining period of the 12-month term.
+Customers can take a month long payment holiday or four weekly breaks, individually or consecutively, over the year.
+According to AGL’s website, any amount paid that exceeds your actual annual energy usage can be rolled over or refunded.

 AGL’s hardship program